BogomolovaPolyak/miniRayTracing/README.md

 * ```make``` to build
 * ```./miniRT [filename.rt]``` to run
 * ```./miniRT [filename.rt] --save``` to save as img.bmp
+* you can find simple scenes in the same-name folder
-* press left and right to change camera
+* press left and right to change the camera

 ## [filename.rt] syntax